Hang Seng University of Hong Kong

 On 30 October 2018, the Chief Executive-in-Council approved the retitling of Hang Seng Management College into a university under Section 8(1) of the Post Secondary Colleges Ordinance, following an institutional review by the HKCAAVQ.
-The Hang Seng University of Hong Kong would be the city's 11th degree-awarding institution classified as a university, and its second private university after the Hong Kong Shue Yan University.

-Acquiring University Status

 The Chief Executive in Council approved the university status of Hang Seng Management College (HSMC) on 30 October 2018.
 The HSMC is the first self-financing post-secondary education institution to acquire a university title since the publication of the revised roadmap of criteria for acquiring university title for post-secondary colleges registered under the Ordinance in 2015.

+Education Model

+The university's “Liberal + Professional” model builds on the tradition of liberal education, which offers students a wide-ranging cultural foundation.
+This approach is enhanced by integrating professional disciplines, enabling students to gain a broad perspective alongside specialized professional knowledge.

 Academics

+The Hang Seng University of Hong Kong is listed the 7th (overall) in the ASEAN+ region, the 1st in the Greater China region, and the 1st in Employability as per the 2023 AppliedHE ASEAN+ private university assessment by the Singapore-based AppliedHE.

+The institute ranked #514 in QS university ranking for Asian in 2026.

 Schools and Departments

 The Hang Seng University of Hong Kong consists of five schools.